The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Costa Rica: Irene Edwards of Greenspot.

 Hacienda AltaGracia sits at the foothills of the Talamanca Mountains, with a mission to preserve the secondary forest that surrounds it.
 The ethos of Hacienda AltaGracia centers around sustainable living, harmony with the environment, and uplifting the local community (80% of the restaurant’s ingredients are sourced from purveyors and farmers within the local community).
 The property plays host to 5,000 coffee trees, an organic chef’s garden, and lush, indigenous landscaping.

 Restaurants the locals love

 Adventurous eaters looking for real local food in San José should go to the Mercado Central (Central Market).
-Among the many traditional dishes you’ll find a purist’s olla de carne, Costa Rica’s most enduring rural meal, a beef stew prepared with roots like cassava, sweet potatoes, and potatoes, along with squash, chayote, and corn.
+Among the many traditional dishes you’ll find the purist’s version of olla de carne, Costa Rica’s most enduring rural meal: a beef stew prepared with roots like cassava, sweet potatoes, and potatoes, along with squash, chayote, and corn.